jacobtread/jacobtread.com/README.md

 [Deployed Site](https://jacobtread.com)

 This is the GitHub repository for my personal website.
-This website is written using [Astro](https://astro.build/), SCSS, and TypeScript.
+This website is written using [Astro](https://astro.build/), SCSS, TypeScript, and Markdown.

 ## Projects